-All Marriage and Family Counseling/Therapy students are required to pass a comprehensive examination toward the end of the program in order to graduate with the master's degree.
+All MFC/T Master's Program students are required to pass the Comprehensive Examination toward the end of the program in order to graduate with the master's degree.
 The comprehensive examination helps students solidify didactic knowledge, and it helps prepare students for the licensure examinations.

 The examination will be offered to all MFC/T Master's Program students once each semester on The University of Akron main campus.
 Students will receive, via email, instructions regarding how to register for the Comprehensive Exam in the semester prior to taking the examination.
+The first opportunity students will have to take the Comprehensive Exam is during the PRACTICUM SEMESTER.